jamiegibney/config-nvim/README.md

 In terms of file structure, this is a pretty disorganised directory.
 Most Lua files, however, are documented where possible.

 Broadly speaking, general editor config is found in `/lua/jamiegibney`, and plugin-specific config is found in `/after/plugin`.
-There are some exceptions — some plugin config is found in `/lua/jamiegibney/plugin.lua` for convenience.
+There are some exceptions — some plugin config is found in `/lua/jamiegibney/plugins.lua` for convenience.

-The main flaw of this current setup is that all LSP config is in-line in `/lua/jamiegibney/plugin.lua`.
-This was done to easily enable lazy loading, but significantly congests the `plugin.lua` file.
+The main flaw of this current setup is that all LSP config is in-line in `/lua/jamiegibney/plugins.lua`.
+This was done to easily enable lazy loading, but significantly congests the `plugins.lua` file.
 This should be changed when possible.

 ### TODO
 - Separate LSP config to its own file